thefinancials/Wallet/README.md

 We are pleased to announce support for ICICI Bank SMSs, ensuring a seamless experience for our users.

+**Features to help you edit your basic details**

+We have introduced features to help you change your Password and name in the app easily

+> Note, Username once created, cannot be changed.
+Ensure you always remember it

 **Milestones ahead**

 Work has started on our app for businesses codenamed ASA Books.